CANlab has moved to Dartmouth College! The CANlab West contingent remains in Boulder. We are hiring!

 Our work over the past several years has shown that brain pathways identifed using multivariate pattern recognition can be much more sensitive and specific to certain classes of outcomes, such as evoked pain, than we previously thought.
 We have also learned that they can be generalizable across individuals, studies, and instances of mental classes (e.g., types of pain).

 In parallel, we have begun to test and compare different kinds of interventions, including manipulations of expectation, experience-driven learning, social support, self-regulation, drugs, and psychotherapy.
 We hope that this will help us better understand how these interventions work, at a brain systems level, and use the brain to select and refine the most powerful interventions.

-This work is integrative, because it investigates relationships between the brain and body.
-And it is translational, because we hope to use our research to directly inform diagnosis and treatment.
+Our work is integrative in that it investigates relationships between the brain and body.
+And it is translational in that we hope to use our research to directly inform diagnosis and treatment.
 We envision a future in which advances in human neuroimaging technology and analytics make it possible to diagnose brain disorders based on measures of brain function, and provide personalized information about individuals' brains that will help them optimize their health and wellbeing.

 Click here to view our most recent publications.